ornl-languages/osb/GUPs_threaded/README.md

   SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 # ---------------------------------------------------
-This is a modified version of the Ramdom Access Benchmark initially developed by David Koester and Bob Lucas.
+This is a modified version of the Random Access Benchmark initially developed by David Koester and Bob Lucas.

 Basic requirements of the RandomAccess benchmark are: